manoritesandeep/manoritesandeep/README.md

 - 🌱 I’m always learning and imporving my skills ...
 Python3, Flask, ML, Django, Web development,Managerial Accounting, always trying to improve my skills.
 - Building application using XCode, SWIFT, Firebase and SWIFTUI.
 - 💞️ Happy to collaborate on ...
 Software development, iOS App building, Business ventures
-- 📫 How to reach me ...
+- 📫 How to reach me...
 DM on LinkedIn: @ www.linkedin.com/in/sandeepsolanki

 <!---
 manoritesandeep/manoritesandeep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.